 Yrjönkatu Swimming Hall is Finland’s oldest public swimming hall.
 The building was designed by Väinö Vähäkallio, whose previous works include the OTK Headquarters and the Elanto Headquarters in Hämeentie.

-Yrjönkatu Swimming Hall in the centre of Helsinki is the first public swimming hall in Finland.
-Architect Väinö Vähäkallio designed the swimming hall.
-It represents Nordic Classicism and has preserved well its original style and details.
+One of its distinctive features is that it was built inside a city block in the heart of Helsinki, making it invisible from the street.
+The four-storey swimming hall represents Nordic Classicism and has preserved well its original style and details, such as colourful tiling and furniture.
 It was inspired by the Centralbadet swimming hall in Stockholm.

-Traditionally, people swam naked in the pool, but since 2001, the wearing of a swimsuit was allowed.
+Traditionally, people swam naked in the pool, but since 2001, the bathers have the choice of whether to wear a swimsuit or not.
 Men and women have separate days for swimming.